ismailza/Traffic-Centrality/README.md

 - Filterable data based on year, month, day, and time slots.
 - Color-coded clusters to represent different traffic flows.
 - Detailed information on traffic flow accessible via map markers.
+- Responsive design for optimal viewing on desktop and mobile devices.
+- Multi-language support for a global audience.

 ## Technologies Used
 This project stands at the intersection of modern web development and advanced data science, leveraging a stack that combines the responsiveness of web interfaces with the computational power of data analysis algorithms.